Kevin Harvick: 2017

 Harvick raced in the K&N Pro Series West event at Sonoma Raceway, his first race in the series since Iowa Speedway in 2007, driving the No. 4 for Jefferson Pitts Racing.
 Harvick took the lead from Michael Self on lap 42 to win the race.
 A day later, he won the Toyota/Save Mart 350 to sweep the weekend, his second-ever road course win, and first at Sonoma.
-Teammate Clint Bowyer finished second to mark a Stewart-Haas 1–2.
-During the chase, Harvick struggled during the first round finishing 36th at Loudon and 17th at Dover.
+Teammate Clint Bowyer finished second to mark a Stewart–Haas 1–2.
+During the chase, Harvick struggled during the first round finishing 36th at Loudon and seventeenth at Dover.
 Though his playoff points and stage points saved him from elimination.
-The second round fared slightly better for Harvick though he did suffer a DNF at Talladega, again his stage points would keep him from elimination.
-Harvick finished 5th at Martinsville after sliding to the finish after last-lap contact.
+The second round fared slightly better for Harvick, though he did suffer a DNF at Talladega; again, his stage points would keep him from elimination.
+Harvick finished fifth at Martinsville after sliding to the finish after last-lap contact.
 The following week at Texas, Harvick would win stage 1, lead a total of 35 laps, and win the race.
 Harvick's win would secure him a spot in the Championship 4 at Homestead.
 The win was also Harvick's first at Texas, leaving Kentucky and Pocono as the only tracks Harvick has yet to win.
-The following week at Phoenix, Harvick finished 5th.
-This marked the first season since 2011 where Harvick didn't win a race at Phoenix.
-In the season finale at Homestead, Harvick started strong, leading the championship at one point, however, after hitting some debris and losing the handle of the car, Harvick was unable to run with the leaders Truex and Busch during the final green-flag run.
-He finished 4th in the race and 3rd in the final standings.
+The following week at Phoenix, Harvick finished fifth.
+This marked the first season since 2011 in which Harvick didn't win a race at Phoenix.
+In the season finale at Homestead, Harvick started strong, leading the championship at one point; however, after hitting some debris and losing the handle of the car, Harvick was unable to run with the leaders Truex and Busch during the final green-flag run.
+He finished fourth in the race and third in the final standings.
 With the retirements of Dale Jr. and Matt Kenseth, Harvick and his long-time rival Jimmie Johnson became the oldest full-time drivers in the Cup Series.